felix-zinck/masters_thesis/README.md

 The repository documents the complete analytical workflow used in this study.
 Workflows 1–3 and 5 are included for transparency and documentation of the data-preparation process but are not required to reproduce the reported results.
 The analyses can be reproduced using the datasets supplied in the study_data folder together with Workflows 4, 6, and 7.

-Workflow 1 documents the extraction of dates for hot days in Berlin based on observations from the Berlin-Tempelhof weather station.
+Script 1 documents the extraction of dates for hot days in Berlin based on observations from the Berlin-Tempelhof weather station.

-Workflow 2 documents the preparation of the analytical grid using the Germany-wide Zensus 2022 grid geometry.
+Script 2 documents the preparation of the analytical grid using the Germany-wide Zensus 2022 grid geometry.
 This source dataset is not included because of its large file size.

-Workflows 3 and 5 are provided to document the generation and evaluation of candidate land surface temperature rasters, rather than to enable a direct reproduction.
+The scripts 3 and 5 are provided to document the generation and evaluation of candidate land surface temperature rasters, rather than to enable a direct reproduction.
 Workflow 3 requires an individual Google Earth Engine account, local authentication through rgee::ee_Authenticate(), and a Google Cloud project enabled for Earth Engine.
-The produced candidate land surface temperature and observation-count rasters are not included in the repository because of their combined file size.
+The produced candidate land surface temperature and observation-count rasters required for workflow 5 are not included in the repository because of their combined file size.

-To reproduce the results reported in the thesis, open 'master_thesis.Rproj' in RStudio and run Workflows 4, 6, and 7 in numerical order from the project root.
+To reproduce the results reported in the thesis, open 'master_thesis.Rproj' in RStudio, install the required R packages, and run the scripts 4, 6, and 7 in numerical order from the project root.
 All file paths are specified relative to the project directory.

 The required input datasets are provided in the 'study_data' folder.
 These include the selected final land surface temperature raster, the prepared Berlin 100 m grid, the Berlin study-area boundary, and the Zensus 2022 CSV files used in the analysis.

 Feel free to use or adapt the code or workflow if you are interested in similar topics or if it might help you in your own work.